SESYNC-ci/lesson-style/docs/_slides/command-line.md

 ```

 Congrats!
 You have successfully cloned your remote repository.
-Next we will go over how to add your notebooks and files from your local to your newly created repository.
+Next we will go over how to add your notebooks and files from your local to your newly created remote repository.

 ### Push Notebooks to GitHub
 Your repository is empty right now, let's push a notebook to it.
-1. In your project folder create a new notebook, go to: **File -> New Launcher -> Python3**
+1. In your project folder create a new notebook by going to: **File -> New Launcher -> Python3**
 2. Name the Python notebook
-3. Do your work in the notebook or script and save it
+3. Do your work in the notebook and save it
 ![]({% include asset.html path="images/save-notebook.png" %})
 4. Go to terminal and check the status of your repository
 ```